-The short version (Wise Review — Quick Answer): Wise is a borderless money platform that kills the hidden 3–5% exchange markup banks bury inside the rate.
-It converts at the mid-market rate (the real rate banks use with each other), charges a transparent 0.4–0.7% fee, and gives you local bank details in 10+ countries so money lands in hours, not days.
+The short version (Wise Review — Quick Answer): Wise is a borderless money platform built around the exchange markup banks bury inside the rate.
+The World Bank’s Remittance Prices Worldwide database puts the global average cost of sending money abroad at 6.36% in Q3 2025, with banks the most expensive channel of all — and most of that cost sits in the exchange-rate spread, not the visible fee.
+Wise converts at the mid-market rate (the real rate banks quote each other) and charges the fee as a separate, visible line — typically well under 1% on major currency routes, though the exact percentage varies by corridor and amount (Wise’s US pricing page quotes conversion “from 0.57%” as of August 2026).
+You also get account details in around 20 currencies, so money lands in hours rather than days on most routes.
 For remote workers, nomads, expats, and global teams, you typically recover the setup time within your first three transfers.
 For someone who never touches a foreign currency, it’s overhead you don’t need.

 Why Traditional Banks Are Quietly Draining Your Wealth